Staff Profile: Seungmi Ryu

 Biography

-Seungmi Ryu is a postdoctoral fellow in the Stem Cell Translation Laboratory of the Chemical Genomics Branch within NCATS’ Division of Preclinical Innovation, where she develops 3-D models representing the central and peripheral nervous systems from human pluripotent stem cells using bioengineering techniques, such as organoid and tissue bioprinting.
+Seungmi Ryu is a research fellow in the Stem Cell Translation Laboratory of the Chemical Genomics Branch within NCATS’ Division of Preclinical Innovation, where she develops 3-D models representing the central and peripheral nervous systems from human pluripotent stem cells using bioengineering techniques, such as organoid and tissue bioprinting.

 Before joining NCATS, Ryu pursued her postdoctoral training at Massachusetts General Hospital and Harvard Medical School in Boston, where she worked on projects that investigated the effect of local brain mechanical modulus on the differentiation of neural stem cells.